 In Windows 10 the default scroll value for the Mouse wheel is automatically set to 3.
 If you want to increase or fine-tune the speed of the mouse scrolling to make things easier for you, it should be configured the way you just like it.
-Let’s see how can you can change the Mouse Scroll Speed in Windows 10.
+Let’s see how can you can change the Mouse Scroll and Cursor Speed in Windows 10.

 Change Mouse Scroll Speed